josephtownshend/Bank/README.md

 # Bank Tech Test

-This is a repo documenting the bank mock tech test and was set over two days.
+This is a repo documenting the bank mock tech test.
+This test was set over two days.

 ## Requirements